 The manual transmission hasn't gone extinct yet, but it becomes more endangered with every passing year.
 Automakers are cutting costs, electrifying their vehicles and incorporating new active safety features — all of which, tragically, run counter to the continued use of the old-fashioned stick shift.

 Now, you still can buy some great new cars with a stick shift, but what was once the standard transmission has become a niche item, aimed mostly at enthusiasts interested in certain vehicles.
 And for certain vehicles in that group, like the Jeep Wrangler, the departure of the stick may only be a matter of time.

 Fortunately for those who want to row their own gears, manuals still abound in the used market.
-You won’t find that immaculate, low-mileage manual Toyota 4Runner for cheap — but you can find quite a few fun cars, trucks and SUVs for not a lot of money.
+You won’t find that immaculate, low-mileage manual Toyota 4Runner for cheap — but, even amidst exploding used car prices, you can find quite a few fun cars, trucks and SUVs for not a lot of money.

 Here are five manual transmission cars we found on sale for less than $10,000.

 1999 Mazda MX-5 Miata — $9,000

 Cheap, fun, stick shift car?
 The first thought that popped into your head may be the Mazda MX-5 Miata.
 And, yes, you can find one for less than 10,000.
 This 1999 Miata is a stock, older person-owned weekend cruiser with reasonable miles.
 It hasn't been converted into a track day car on a budget...yet.